Rescue workers search on a sunken ship in the Jianli section of Yangtze River, Hubei province, China, June 2.

 Among those on board the ship were 406 tourists, aged from around 50 to 80, on a tour organised by a Shanghai tour group, and 47 crew members, the People's Daily said.

-The Xinhua report said eight people had so far been rescued, including the ship's captain and engineer, who said the vessel sank rapidly after being caught in a storm.
+Citing the Yangtze River navigation administration, Xinhua said those rescued from the Eastern Star included the ship's captain and engineer, who said the vessel sank quickly after being caught in what it said was a cyclone.

-The ship, named Dongfangzhixing, was carrying 405 Chinese passengers, five travel agency workers and 47 crew members, according to the administration.
-The vessel was heading to southwest China's Chongqing city from Nanjing, capital of east China's Jiangsu Province.
+The Eastern Star, which has the capacity to carry more than 500 people, was heading to southwest China's Chongqing city from Nanjing, capital of east China's Jiangsu Province.
 It sank at around 9:28 p.m. local time in the Jianli section of the river.

 Accidents of this magnitude are uncommon in China, where major rivers are used for tours and cruises.
 The incident is the worst on the Yangtze since a tug undergoing sea trials sank in January, killing 22 of the 25 people on board.